The-going/evlproject/content/overview/_index.md

 pre: "&#8226; "
 ---

+{{% notice info %}}
+**The EVL project is now Xenomai 4.** The EVL core was originally a fork of the Xenomai 3 _Cobalt_ core, which went through a significant overhaul to make it SMP-scalable, easier to grasp and maintain too.
+However, both still share the same principles when it comes to the dual kernel technique.
+As Xenomai 3 is gradually adopting [Dovetail]({{< relref "dovetail/_index.md" >}}) which the EVL project has developed, the latter merges with the Xenomai project as the Xenomai 4 effort.
+{{% /notice %}}

 {{% mixedgrid src="/images/overview-design.png" %}}
 **A dual kernel architecture**.
 Like its predecessors in the Xenomai core series, Xenomai 4 with the EVL core brings real-time capabilities